dvqdang/PersonalSite_WordPress/README.md

 # Personal Site
-## Custom post the add projects to webpage.
+## Custom post to add projects to webpage.